DongzeHE/scpca-docs/docs/getting_started.md

 adt_adata.X
 ```

-Be aware that the processed objects have been filtered to remove low-quality cells based on RNA expression but has not been filtered based on ADT counts.
+Be aware that the processed objects have been filtered to remove low-quality cells based on RNA expression but have not been filtered based on ADT counts.

 ### Filtering cells based on ADT quality control